koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 The second part is an optional interfaces related to hydration.
 If you'd like to support hydration on your renderer, you have to implement these interfaces.

-I don't describe Persistence and Hydration mode on this talk.
+I won't talk about Persistence and Hydration mode in this talk.
 So if you are interested in the modes,
 Please see the HostConfig of ReactNativeFabrice to understand the persistence mode, the HostConfig of ReactDOM to understand the hydration mode.